Bible Verses About Peace

 What is a good Bible verse about peace?

-John 14:27 offers Christ's promise of peace: 'Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.'
+John 14:27 offers Christ's promise: 'Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.'

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.